stjet/Faucet-v2/README.md

    ```sh
    npm install
    ```
 7. Enter your secrets in the `.env` file.
-If you are using Repl.it this can be done using the project manager. _See [secrets.md](secrets.md)_
+If you are using Repl.it this can be done using the project manager. _see [documentation/secrets.md](documentation/secrets.md)_
 8. That's everything!
 You can now run the faucet with
    ```sh
    npm run main